aikjx/my_lib/utf/引力光速统一方程/Gravitational Light Speed Unification Equation Theoretical Derivation and Verification from Spatial Dynamics Principles to Constant Unification.md

 ### 15.2 Analysis of Error Sources

-When using the precise value $Z = 0.0100065$, the relative error between the theoretical calculation and experimental values is approximately 0.02%.
+When using the precise value $Z = 0.0100065$ (equation 10-9), the relative error between the theoretical calculation and experimental values is approximately 0.02%.
 This tiny error might stem from:

 - **Model simplifications**: Simplifying complex spatial divergence contact processes into planar projections and linear relationships, neglecting higher-order geometric effects
-- **Value of the constant Z**: Calculations show that when $Z$ takes the value of approximately 0.0100065, theoretical values highly align with experimental values.
+- **Value of the constant Z**: Calculations show that when $Z$ takes the value of approximately 0.0100065 (equation 10-9), theoretical values highly align with experimental values.
 This fine-tuning reflects the delicate characteristics of spatial quantum structure
 - **Uncertainties in experimental measurements**: Currently, measured values of $G$ from laboratories worldwide have not been fully unified, showing a certain range of dispersion.
 The relative standard uncertainty of the CODATA 2018 recommended value is $2.2 \times 10^{-5}$, which completely encompasses the theoretical prediction

 ### 15.3 Profound Comparison with Classical Physics